 Ride with the Devil, 1999.
 A brilliant Civil War movie about the merciless bushwacker warfare on the Kansas-Missouri border.
 A near perfect screen adaptation by James Shamus based on a novel by Daniel Woodrell.
 Vivid and touching performances by Tobey Maguire, Jeffrey Wright, Skeet Ulrich, Simon Baker, Jonathan Brandis and Jewel.
 Jonathan Rhys-Meyers as a psychotic bushwhacker nearly steals the show with an over-the-top performance—is he playing the character sorta gay?—that shouldn’t work but does.
 The massacre of Lawrence, Kansas is a scene you will not soon forget.
 A major box office flop, “Ride” will eventually be recognized as a masterpiece.

 City of Life and Death, 2009.
 You know the moral landscape has shifted beneath your feet when a Nazi diplomat is a character you look to as a compass of decency.
 Indeed, the 1937 rape of Nanking, the subject of this intense movie, presents the Japanese—quite correctly—as savage racists who slaughter Chinese men, women and children with all the cold glee that Nazis reserved for Jews.
 I usually try to watch movies in one sitting, but this remarkable Chinese film was filled with so many horrific scenes, all drawn from documented incidents, that I had to take several breaks in order to recover.
 Shot in black and white, “City of Life and Death” follows several characters, Chinese and Japanese, men, women, and children, who end up as completely realized characters.
-In the end, I felt a deep kinship with the people of Nanking.

 Warning Label: All three films are brilliant but feature scenes of intense violence.
 Do not screen any of these movies when children are present.